chetangoswami/Ai-Book-Narrator/README.md

     -   Enable **Firestore Database**:
         -   Go to the **Firestore Database** section.
         -   Create a database in **Production mode**.
-        -   Go to the **Rules** tab and update the rules to allow authenticated users to read and write their own data.
-A basic rule set to start with could be:
+        -   Go to the **Rules** tab and update the rules to use a more robust, user-centric structure.
+This allows authenticated users to read and write any documents within their own user-specific collection, preventing permission errors.
+Use the following rules:
             ```
             rules_version = '2';
             service cloud.firestore {
               match /databases/{database}/documents {
+                // Allow users to read/write any documents (like their bookmarks)
+                // stored under a top-level `users` collection, keyed by their user ID.
                 match /users/{userId}/{document=**} {
                   allow read, write: if request.auth.uid == userId;
                 }